SirNatan1/discord-bots/bills-bot/readme.md

 2. Under **OAuth2 URL Generator**, select:
    - Scopes: `bot`
    - Bot Permissions: `Send Messages`, `Read Message History`, `Manage Messages`, `Add Reactions` (you can adjust permissions as needed).
-3. Copy the generated URL, paste it in your browser, and invite the bot to your Discord server.
+3. Copy the generated URL, paste it in your browser, this will add the bot to your Discord server.

 ---